Skip to main content

 For more, read our typography guidelines.

-Animation: Brush graphics
+Animation: brush graphics

 Our brush is handmade, so when you make it move, it has to feel tangible and real.
 A bit like you’re painting onto the frame.
 When animating brush graphics, we keep the style natural, and think of the brush being painted on by hand.